 Phallus.
 Norm & Form.

-In late March 2022, the exhibition Phallus.
-Norm & Form opens in GUM.
-The exhibition will focus on the male member.
+The expo PHALLUS.
+Norm & Form is focussing on the male member.
 Is that putting it on a pedestal?
 Maybe - but only so that it can also be pulled down.
 One thing is sure: Phallus.
-Norm & Form will be smashing all sorts of stereotypes.
+Norm & Form is smashing all sorts of stereotypes.

 Part of your museum visit